CC-Hive/Main/README.md

 * [ ] other special files: https://en.wikipedia.org/wiki/README

 ## hopes
-* turtles share pathfindong map data, data is stored on server and turtles pull copies of the map as needed and update the map if the world changes
+* turtles share pathfinding map data, data is stored on server and turtles pull copies of the map as needed and update the map if the world changes
 * multi language support, perhaps via a table